bonsaibauer/enshrouded_server_docker/docs/menu.md

 Notes:

 - `Create Manual Backup (.zip)` is a shortcut for `Backup Menu -> Create manual full backup now`.
-- The items `start/stop/restart/update/password-view` are the same actions as `server <command>` and are shown in the main menu for convenience.
+- `Start Server` runs `bootstrap + start`.
+- `Stop Server` and `Restart Server` require a currently running server.
-- `update_force` in the menu maps to `update force`.
+- `update_force` maps to `docker exec enshroudedserver update force`.
+- `update_force` asks for an extra confirmation in the menu.
+- The quick actions are the same command family as:
+  - `docker exec enshroudedserver start`
+  - `docker exec enshroudedserver stop`
+  - `docker exec enshroudedserver restart`
+  - `docker exec enshroudedserver update`
+  - `docker exec enshroudedserver password-view`

+## Current Change Workflow

+Use this order for config changes in menu:

+1. Open menu: `docker exec -it enshroudedserver menu`
+2. Edit or apply/reset profile in the matching submenu.
+3. After profile apply/reset, the menu offers `Bootstrap + start Enshrouded server` directly.
+4. For edit-only flows, let menu run `bootstrap + start` on exit (if stopped), or run manually:
+   - `docker exec enshroudedserver bootstrap`
+   - `docker exec enshroudedserver start`

 ## Enshrouded Server Settings

 1. `Edit current settings`
-   - Edits `/home/enshrouded/server/enshrouded_server.json` (persistent volume file)
+   - Edits `/home/enshrouded/server/enshrouded_server.json` (persistent volume file).
-   - When entering the editor, the menu will ask to stop `server` first if it is running (required)
+   - If server is running, menu asks to stop `server` before editing.
-   - Changes are written immediately to the real file (no explicit Save step)
+   - Changes are written immediately (no explicit save step).
-   - Includes submenus for:
+   - Includes dedicated editing for:
      - `gameSettings`
      - `userGroups`
-   - Validates inputs (ports, slots, booleans, tags, game setting ranges/enums)
+   - Validates ports, slot count, booleans, tags, ranges, and enums.
-   - After editing, use the main menu (`start/restart`) to apply changes, or exit the menu (`x`) and confirm the start prompt.

 2. `Reset current profile`
-   - Guided flow to replace the active config with a selected profile
+   - Replaces active config with currently selected profile.
-   - The menu will confirm and stop `server` (if running) before replacing `/home/enshrouded/server/enshrouded_server.json`
+   - Menu confirms and stops `server` first (if running).
+   - Disabled in menu if `EN_PROFILE` is set via container ENV.

 3. `Select and apply profile`
-     - Lists profile templates from `EN_PROFILE_DIR` (default: `/home/enshrouded/server/profiles/enshrouded/`, seeded from `/usr/local/etc/enshrouded/profiles/enshrouded/`)
+   - Lists profile templates from `EN_PROFILE_DIR` (default: `/home/enshrouded/server/profiles/enshrouded/`).
-     - If an active config exists, the menu will confirm and then replace it when applying the selected profile
-     - Applies the selected template to `/home/enshrouded/server/enshrouded_server.json`
+   - Applies selected template to `/home/enshrouded/server/enshrouded_server.json`.
-     - Ensures `.bans`/`.bannedAccounts` exist and generates missing `userGroups[].password` values
-     - Preserves existing ban lists (`.bannedAccounts` and legacy `.bans`) across apply/reset operations.
+   - Preserves existing ban lists (`.bannedAccounts` and legacy `.bans`) during apply/reset.
-     - Afterwards the menu offers a unified `bootstrap + start` action.
+   - Disabled in menu if `EN_PROFILE` is set via container ENV.

 4. `Manage Banned Accounts`
-   - Lists current banned accounts from `.bannedAccounts` and legacy `.bans`.
+   - Lists merged entries from `.bannedAccounts` and legacy `.bans`.
-   - Lets you select an entry and remove it (unban).
+   - Supports `deban`/unban by selection.
-   - Changes are written to both ban arrays for compatibility.
+   - Removes the selected account from both ban arrays for compatibility.

-### What Existing Commands Are Used?

-When switching Enshrouded profiles the menu uses the existing Supervisor programs via `supervisorctl`:

-- `supervisorctl stop server` (before editing or deleting/replacing the active config)
-- `supervisorctl start|restart server` (after editing/applying, to activate changes)
-- `supervisorctl start bootstrap` (optional; refreshes cron schedules / runs bootstrap hooks, but does not start the server)
+   - This menu flow does not create new bans; it is an unban/remove-ban workflow.

 ## Server Manager Settings

 1. `Edit current settings`
-   - Edits `/home/enshrouded/server/server_manager/server_manager.json`
+   - Edits `/home/enshrouded/server/server_manager/server_manager.json`.
-   - Validates inputs using the embedded runtime validation logic in `server_manager/jobs/menu`
-   - When entering the editor, the menu will ask to stop `server` first if it is running (required)
+   - If server is running, menu asks to stop `server` before editing.
-   - Changes are written immediately to the real file (no explicit Save step)
+   - Changes are written immediately (no explicit save step).
-   - After editing, use the main menu (`start/restart`) to apply changes, or exit the menu (`x`) and confirm the start prompt.

 2. `Reset current profile`
-   - Guided flow to replace the active config with a selected profile
+   - Replaces active config with currently selected manager profile.
-   - The menu will confirm and stop `server` (if running) before replacing `/home/enshrouded/server/server_manager/server_manager.json`
+   - Menu confirms and stops `server` first (if running).
+   - Disabled in menu if `MANAGER_PROFILE` is set via container ENV.

 3. `Select and apply profile`
-     - Lists profiles from `MANAGER_PROFILE_DIR` (default: `/home/enshrouded/server/profiles/manager/`, seeded from `/usr/local/etc/enshrouded/profiles/manager/`)
+   - Lists templates from `MANAGER_PROFILE_DIR` (default: `/home/enshrouded/server/profiles/manager/`).
-     - If an active config exists, the menu will confirm and then replace it when applying the selected profile
-     - Applies `/home/enshrouded/server/profiles/manager/<name>_server_manager.json` to `/home/enshrouded/server/server_manager/server_manager.json`
+   - Applies selected template to `/home/enshrouded/server/server_manager/server_manager.json`.
-   - Afterwards the menu offers a unified `bootstrap + start` action.

-### What Existing Commands Are Used?

-When switching Server Manager profiles the menu reuses existing profile/init helpers and Supervisor programs:

-- `ensure_manager_profile_file` (ensures profile exists in `/home/enshrouded/server/profiles/manager/`, seeded from shipped templates if missing)
-- `supervisorctl stop server` (before replacing the active config)
-- `supervisorctl start|restart server` (after editing/applying, to activate changes)
-- `supervisorctl start bootstrap` (optional; refreshes cron schedules / runs bootstrap hooks, but does not start the server)
+   - Disabled in menu if `MANAGER_PROFILE` is set via container ENV.

 ## Backups

-This submenu provides backup and restore operations via the unified backup job.
+The Backup submenu uses one unified backup engine for manual, scheduled, and restore safety backups.

 Menu options:

 1. `Restore from backup ZIP`
-   - Lists available ZIP files (manual + scheduled).
+   - Lists ZIP files (manual + scheduled).
-   - Detects included components (`savegame`, `enshrouded_server.json`, `server_manager.json`).
+   - Detects included parts (`savegame`, `enshrouded_server.json`, `server_manager.json`).
-   - Lets you select which components to restore.
+   - Lets you restore selected parts only.
-   - Can optionally create a safety backup before restore.
+   - Can create a safety backup before restore.
+   - If no ZIP exists, menu can create a manual backup first.
 2. `Create manual full backup now`
-   - Runs a manual full backup (savegame + config includes according to backup job defaults).
+   - Runs a manual full backup.
 3. `Create config backup now`
-   - Offers:
-     - Enshrouded config only
+   - Enshrouded config only, manager config only, or both.
-     - Server Manager config only
-     - Both config files

 Notes:

-- ZIP backups are always created by the same backup job (`backup`), no matter if triggered manually, via cron, or as safety backup before restore.
-- `BACKUP_MAX_COUNT` keeps the newest N zip backups and deletes older ones (nothing is overwritten).
-Manual/safety backups count toward the same limit.
+- Manual backups (including config-only menu backups) are written to `BACKUP_DIR/manual`.
+- Scheduled backups are written to `BACKUP_DIR/scheduled`.
+- `BACKUP_MAX_COUNT` cleanup applies to scheduled backups only.
-- Config JSON backups under `BACKUP_DIR/profiles` are not affected by `BACKUP_MAX_COUNT`.
+- Manual backups are not pruned by `backupMaxCount`.

-Example:

-If `BACKUP_MAX_COUNT=7` and cron creates one backup per day, you will keep the newest 7 zip files.
-Creating extra manual/safety backups will still keep only 7 total zip files and may prune older daily backups sooner.

 ## Other Commands

-This submenu is a convenience wrapper around existing `server` commands:
+This submenu is a shortcut for:

 - `status`
 - `scheduled-restart`
 - `bootstrap`
 - `cron sync`

-Note: explicit reset commands are intentionally not listed here, because profile reset/apply is handled through the unified `profile` job and menu flows.

 ## Profile Selection Persistence

-The menu stores the selected profiles in the Server Manager config file:
+Selected profiles are persisted in:

 - `/home/enshrouded/server/server_manager/server_manager.json`

-Keys (single source of truth):
+Keys:

 - `actualProfilManager`
 - `actualProfilEnshrouded`

-The initial ENV selectors are captured once for transparency:
+Initial selectors are captured from ENV:

 - `MANAGER_PROFILE`
 - `EN_PROFILE`

-`EN_PROFILE` / `MANAGER_PROFILE` are only used when no persisted selectors exist yet (fresh volume / deleted config).
+`EN_PROFILE` / `MANAGER_PROFILE` are used directly only when no persisted selectors exist yet (fresh volume or missing config).

 ## Config Backups (Automatic)

-Whenever the menu writes or replaces config files, it creates a timestamped backup under:
+Whenever menu writes or replaces config files, it creates timestamped backup ZIP files in:

-- `BACKUP_DIR/profiles`
+- `BACKUP_DIR/manual`

-By default (`backupDir = "backups"`), this is:
+Default path (`backupDir = "backups"`):

-- `/home/enshrouded/server/backups/profiles`
+- `/home/enshrouded/server/backups/manual`

-Backups are created when you:
+Created when:

-- change a value in the JSON editors (exactly one backup per edit session, created on the first write)
+- changing values in JSON editors (one backup on first write in an edit session)
-- apply a profile template (`Select and apply profile`)
+- applying a profile template
-- run profile reset/apply via menu flows (internally runs `server profile <target> <apply|reset> [profile]`)
+- running reset/apply menu flows

 Retention:

-- Config backups are not automatically pruned.
-If you want retention, delete old files manually in `BACKUP_DIR/profiles`.
+- Backups in `BACKUP_DIR/manual` are not auto-pruned by `backupMaxCount`.

-## Settings Precedence (Important)
+## Settings Precedence

-Some settings can be provided via container environment variables (see `docs/environment.md`).
-If a value is set via env var, it is treated as the source of truth and may overwrite manual JSON edits when bootstrap runs.
+If a setting is provided via container ENV (see `docs/environment.md`), ENV is treated as source of truth and can overwrite manual JSON edits during bootstrap.

 Practical rule:

-- If you want the menu-edited JSON to stay in control, avoid setting the same option via container environment values.
+- If you want JSON-edited values to stay active, do not set the same keys via container ENV.

-Behavior in the menu:
+Menu behavior:

-- The JSON editors show `[ENV]` next to locked fields and will block editing them.
+- Editors show `[ENV]` on locked fields and block edits there.
-- Before selecting a profile template, the menu shows a warning listing active env overrides and asks for confirmation.
+- Profile apply flow warns when active ENV overrides exist.
+- Profile apply/reset is disabled when selector ENV is set (`EN_PROFILE` or `MANAGER_PROFILE`).

 ## Troubleshooting

-- If the menu looks broken or does not accept input:
+- Menu input not working:
-  - Use `docker exec -it ...`
+  - Use `docker exec -it enshroudedserver menu`.
-- If you change settings but they do not take effect:
-  - Restart the server (`server restart`) or run bootstrap (`server bootstrap`)
+- Settings changed but effect missing:
+  - Run `docker exec enshroudedserver bootstrap` then `docker exec enshroudedserver start`.